luanglopes/luanglopes/README.md

 ## About me

-- 💼 Currently I'm working with Node, React, AWS, Serverless and microservices to create efficient and scalable solutions.
+- 💼 Currently I'm working with Node, React, AWS, Serverless and microservices to build efficient and scalable solutions.
 - 📖 I'm always leaning, currently I'm focused on design patterns, SOLID principles and improve my english.
 - ⚡ My main stack is Node and Svelte with TypeScript, and whenever possible, some unit tests.